-Our dowels hard woods such as oak, beech, maple, walnut, mahogany hickory, and birch – the current wood offerings are listed on our homepage.
+We have been selling dowels for singing handbells since 2010 and have delivered over 4,000 of them thoughout the USA and Canada.
+Our dowels are walnut and birch.
 We do not purchase our stock from area home improvement companies.
-We use wood that was destined for the landfill.
 We select the best wood for our dowels.
 They not only perform well but look great!
 The wood is stripped down bare and processed from there.

 You will find that they are not sanded smooth.
 This allows the dowel to start the vibration of the bell sooner.
 These dowels will usually start a G4 bell (one of the hardest to get going) quickly (3-5 rotations).
 50 grit sandpaper will roughen up any dowel to help start the Singing Handbell technique.

 We do not coat our dowels.
 This is an added expense that we found is not needed.